ENNEAGRAM TYPE 5

 A healthy Type Five character may become a visionary: broadly comprehending the world and profoundly influencing it.
 They are open-minded and take a holistic view of things around them.
 They have a small number of meaningful friendships.

 The character may make pioneering discoveries and find new ways of doing things or thinking about things.
-They may remain an expert in their chosen field of interest, attaining skillful mastery within it.
+They may remain an expert in their chosen field of interest, attaining skilful mastery within it.
 However, they are careful not to allow their hunger for knowledge to prevent them making connections and participating in the real world.

 The character observes the world around them with high levels of perceptiveness, intelligence and insight.
 They are able to achieve high levels of concentration and nothing escapes their notice.
 They are able to balance complex issues and data and solve complex problems.
 Their foresight and predictions are highly accurate.
 They may be whimsical, independent and idiosyncratic.